 How The Severity Of An Injury Is Judged

-If you are on a golf course and are injured, the severity of your injuries will be evaluated in two parts.
+If you are on a golf course and are injured, you may have already sought medical attention.
+For your claim, however, the severity of your injuries will be evaluated in two parts.
 Firstly, the level of pain and suffering you were subjected to is evaluated.
 Secondly, the long-term implications of your injuries, and any disabilities they will result in, is evaluated.
 In some cases, the initial pain and suffering could be minor, but the long-term implications quite significant, or vice versa.
 In order to have your claim evaluate properly, you will need to undergo an impartial medical examination.
 The results of which can be submitted in support of your claim to prove your injuries.

 Additional Forms Of Damages Golf Course Accident Victims Could Claim